Exploiting Diffusion Prior for Real-World Image Super-Resolution: Experiments

 \subsection{Comparison with Existing Methods}

 \textbf{Quantitative Comparisons.} We first show the quantitative comparison on the synthetic DIV2K validation set and three real-world benchmarks.
 As shown in Table \ref{metric_tab}, our approach outperforms state-of-the-art SR methods in terms of multiple perceptual metrics, including FID, CLIP-IQA and MUSIQ.
 Specifically, on synthetic benchmark DIV2K Valid, our StableSR ($w = 0.5$) achieves a $24.44$ FID score, which is $7.7\%$ lower than LDM and at least $32.9 \%$ lower than other GAN-based methods.
 Besides, our StableSR ($w = 0.5$) achieves the highest CLIP-IQA scores on the two commonly used real-world benchmarks \citep{cai2019toward,wei2020component}, suggesting the superiority of StableSR.
-Note that although Real-ESRGAN+ and SwinIR-GAN achieve good LPIPS scores, they show inferior performance on other perceptual metrics, i.e., FID, CLIP-IQA and MUSIQ.
-Moreover, existing methods fail to restore faithful textures and generate blurry results, as shown in Fig.~\ref{vis_fig_real}.
+While we notice that StableSR achieves inferior performance on metrics including PSNR, SSIM and LPIPS compared with non-diffusion methods, these metrics only reflect certain aspects of performance~\citep{ledig2017photo,wang2018esrgan,blau2018perception}.
+Besides, the previous non-diffusion methods tend to directly use $\ell_2$ losses and perceptual loss between the predictions and the corresponding ground truths for training, which are closely related to the calculation of PSNR and LPIPS, respectively.
+Different from previous methods, diffusion models~\citep{ho2020denoising,rombach2021highresolution} only apply $\ell_2$ loss between the predicted and the ground-truth noise.
+We conjecture this is an important factor that makes diffusion models less competitive on these metrics, as observed by the recent work~\citep{yue2022difface}.
+Moreover, previous methods usually fail to restore faithful textures and generate blurry results, as shown in Fig.~\ref{vis_fig_real}.
 In contrast, our StableSR is capable of generating sharp images with realistic details.

 \textbf{Qualitative Comparisons.} To demonstrate the effectiveness of our method, we present visual results on real-world images from both real-world benchmarks \citep{cai2019toward,wei2020component} and the internet in Fig.~\ref{vis_fig_real} and Fig.~\ref{fig_arb}.
 It is observed that StableSR outperforms previous methods in both artifact removal and detail generation.
 Specifically, StableSR is able to generate faithful details, as shown in the first row of Fig.~\ref{vis_fig_real}, while other methods either show blurry results (DASR, BSRGAN, Real-ESRGAN+, LDM) or unnatural details (RealSR, FeMaSR).
 Moreover, as shown in the fourth row of Fig.~\ref{vis_fig_real}, StableSR generates sharp edges without obvious degradations, whereas other state-of-the-art methods generate blurry results.
 Figure~\ref{fig_arb} further demonstrates the superiority of StableSR on images beyond $512 \times 512$.